dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 - an "end" symbol after each paragraph.

 Store all these sequences in lists.

+**Sanity check**: after these steps, you should have around 12 million training instances and 1.5 million validation instances.

 ## Step 3: Developing a language model